blankory/tenttiarkisto/README.md

 Exams are stored in directory `assets/exams` and metadata of courses are stored in `assets/courses.json`.

+Commits to master in this repository are automatically tagged, and Docker image for **tenttiarkisto** is built.

+This is image tagged as `ghcr.io/blankory/tenttiarkisto:<tag>`

 ## Goals
 Long term goals for project is to build actual back end api that allows users to add new exams to exam database.